 To help you free up time for your business, read these posts.

 What Are You Okay at Failing At?
 (When you start a business, you may have to give some other things up…)

 How to Get Started with Family Writing Time (I often do client work during this quiet work time)

 Be flexible and willing to adapt as necessary.
 What works for one season of life may not work in another.
 So keep changing and tweaking until you have a flexible schedule that works for you and your family.

 Being a virtual assistant is not like being an employee.
 You’re not magically going to get paid every other Friday or once a month.

 You must take the time to create an invoice and send it out each time.
-I use Wave for this, though there are plenty of other invoicing apps you can use.
+I use Wave for this, though you can use plenty of other invoicing apps.